-Diet to increase memory
+Plant-based diet to increase memory

-Food for memory loss or amnesia
+Vegetarian food for memory loss or amnesia

-DIET plays a very important role in preserving memory.
+Diet plays a very important role in preserving memory.
 Many of the memory problems are due to a lack of components, mainly vitamins, which are necessary for neurons to operate properly.

 Sometimes memory loss is due to brain being contaminated by food rich by pesticides or other toxins that reduce their health.